GregorR/nibackup/README.md

 file that was actually deleted.
 Nothing it does is (or can be) atomic, so the restore state is never guaranteed to be precisely what was on the disk at any given time, only the state of each file as it existed at some time.

+NiBackup does not keep a log of its actions indexed by time.
+As such, `nibackup-purge` is *very slow*, as it must crawl the entire backup to check what can be deleted.
+As a point of reference, Gregor's backup is about 2TB, purged once a week, and `nibackup-purge` takes about two days to complete (with both low CPU and I/O priority).
+It is harmless, and indeed recommended, to run `nibackup-purge` concurrently with `nibackup`.
+In the future, NiBackup may be redesigned to store a time index in the form of a simple database.

 Technical